North American caterpillars

 American hairy caterpillars

-The White Marked Tussock moth is a member of the Tussock family and the photo of the one shown was taken by Lynn Norwood in Los Angeles, California, USA.
+The White Marked Tussock Moth featured was photographed by Lynn Norwood in Los Angeles, California.

 American stinging caterpillars